 Other supplements used by individuals with dementia include supplemental nutrition such as:

 Individuals with dementia may benefit from massage therapy or acupuncture.
 Whereas massage therapy stimulates movement and the flow of blood and lymph in the body, acupuncture is thought to correct and improve the flow of the body’s energy, or Qi.
-Regardless of their focus, both massage therapy and acupuncture provide the opportunity for touch and the release of stress and pain that may underlie many of the behavioral and psychiatric problems that can arise in individuals with dementia.
+Regardless of their focus, both massage therapy and acupuncture provide the opportunity for touch and the release of stress, depression, and pain that may underlie many of the behavioral and psychiatric problems that can arise in individuals with dementia.

 As with herbal supplements, the field of CAM treatments and therapies is not always strictly regulated or controlled.
 It is important when seeking out these treatments to inquire about a practitioner’s experience and certification.